bemporad/nashopt/README.md

 This repository includes a library for solving different classes of nonlinear **Generalized Nash Equilibrium Problems** (GNEPs).
 The decision variables and Lagrange multipliers that jointly satisfy the KKT conditions for all agents are determined by solving a nonlinear least-squares problem.
 If a zero residual is obtained, this corresponds to a potential generalized Nash equilibrium, a property that can be verified by evaluating the individual **best responses**.
 For the special case of **Linear-Quadratic Games**, one or more equilibria are obtained by solving mixed-integer linear programming problems.
 The package can also solve **game-design** problems by optimizing the parameters of a **multiparametric GNEP** by box-constrained nonlinear optimization, as well as **game-theoretic control** problems, such as **Linear Quadratic Regulation** and **Model Predictive Control** problems.

+For more details about the mathematical formulations implemented in the library, see the
+<a href="https://arxiv.org/abs/2512.23636">arXiv preprint 2512.23636</a>.

 ---
 ## Installation